AI

 • Measure what matters - Track success rates, latency, and error budgets instead of just model accuracy and impressive demos

-Your AI agent might be brilliant.
+An AI agent can be brilliant.
 But if it fails 15% of the time, nobody will trust it.

-Research shows between 70-85% of AI initiatives fail to meet their expected outcomes.
+The numbers are brutal: between 70-85% of AI initiatives fail to meet their expected outcomes.
 When you look at actual task performance, the numbers get worse.
 OpenAI’s GPT-4o failed 91.4% of office tasks in recent testing.
 Meta’s model failed 92.6%.
 Amazon’s failed 98.3%.
+Even the best AI agents struggle with goal completion in complex enterprise systems like CRMs.

 The problem isn’t capability.
-These are sophisticated systems built by the best teams in the world.
+These are sophisticated systems built by excellent teams.

 The problem is reliability.